The number pi has an evil twin

 To me the second option is an extremely bizarre take and I cannot imagine why anyone would even consider it.

-• mnsc 10 months ago
+• mnsc a year ago

 Interpretation 1 is more likely and made the dry mathematician more relatable/human which made the writing better imo.

-• nthingtohide 10 months ago
+• nthingtohide a year ago

 > Hence neither a man's contemporaries nor the man himself can form any final estimate of him or of his fitting position, because their knowledge is too imperfect.
 History often reverses the decision of contemporaries.